8go/matrix-commander/README.md

                         printed to stdout.
 The user must be permitted to create rooms.
 Combine --room-dm-create with --name,
-                        --topic, --alias to add names, topics and aliases to the room(s) to be created.DM rooms are by default created encrypted; to overwrite that and to create a room with encryption disabled use '--plain'.
+                        --topic, --alias to add names, topics and aliases to the room(s) to be created.
+DM rooms are by default created encrypted; to overwrite that and to create a room with encryption disabled use '--plain'.
 Room id, room alias, encryption and other fields are printed as